xapple/libcbm_runner/docs/setup_on_linux.md

 ## Run

-You should now be ready to run the pipeline with the following command:
+You should now be ready to run the pipeline by entering the following at the python
+console:

+    from libcbm_runner.core.continent import continent
+    scenario = continent.scenarios['historical']
+    runner_libcbm = scenario.runners['LU'][-1]
+    runner_libcbm.run()

+Alternatively

     $ python3 ~/repos/libcbm_runner/scripts/running/run_zz.py

-This will likely result in an error message and the production of a traceback, as the pipeline is still under heavy development.